jafarijason/automated-trading-strategy-using-machine-learning/01_set_up_environment_and_data/README.md

     - You can **switch to another `conda` environment** using the command `conda activate <env_name>` (you can also switch to another environment from a notebook as we'll explain below)
     - However, before doing so the first time, you may get an error message suggesting you run `conda init bash`.
         - After doing so, reload the shell with the command `source .bashrc`.
+    - You can exit the container by just typing `exit` in the container shell, and continue your work using `docker start -a -i liveproject` to restart the container in interactive mode.
 5. Next, we **launch the [juypter](https://jupyter.org/) server**.
     - You can run notebooks using either the traditional or the more recent Jupyter Lab interface; both are available for all `conda` environments.
 Both commands are long due to several settings and we included shortcuts for both to make your life easier.
     - To run notebooks using the traditional interface, run the shorthand `nb` that executes the following command: